developer-zebra/developer-zebra-site/src/emdk-for-android/4-0/guide/programming_practices/index.md

 ##Checking EMDK Version on Device

-Zebra Technologies Mobile Devices running KitKat OS will have the EMDK device runtime built-in, but devices running Jelly Bean OS will not have the EMDK device runtime built-in.
+Zebra Technologies Mobile Devices running the KitKat Android OS will have the EMDK device runtime built-in, but devices running Jelly Bean Android OS will not have the EMDK device runtime built-in.
 The EMDK version on the device can be checked either by manually or programmatically.

 ###Manual Steps
 Goto Settings > Apps > All > EMDK Service.
 Click on EMDK Service icon to see the version.